CT Scanning For Failure Analysis

 But, did you know a CT machine can be an extremely valuable tool when an insurance claim or litigation involves a product or device failure?

-It’s true, and we are the only area forensic engineering firm that has one!
+It’s true, and we were the first area forensic engineering firm to own one!

 Our Industrial X-Ray CT Scanner Helps Examine Critical Evidence